defnotkevz/zettelkasten/interviewing someone for the first time.md

 - understand their materials solidly
 - make them feel comfortable
-- start by introducing yourself
+- start by introducing yourself and the company, what you are looking for
 - ice breaker questions
 - take notes of their responses
 - should be able to make a final report